Jeremy Durston - Senior Associate, Campbells Grand Cayman - Commercial Law

 Notable recent instructions include:

-• Acting for a large international captive insurance company with respect to a cross-border treaty request from a major regulator seeking the production of hundreds of thousands of documents containing confidential client information, resulting in a successful challenge on judicial review grounds.
+• Acting for a large international captive insurance company in a successful judicial review challenge to a US regulatory treaty request which sought the disclosure of hundreds of thousands of confidential client documents.

 Qualifications and Admissions